 That’s partly to do with me knowing the story so well; I’ve read the novel and watched the 1989 movie several times.
 The whole dark animal thing was also amusing instead of terrifying because my family used to own a schizophrenic terrier.
 Give my L a rawhide bone and the savage monstrosity that emerges will put down Pennywise himself in 30 seconds.

-But seriously, what didn’t work for me was, the major plot changes in the second half.
-Not only do I not see the purpose for them, I felt they cleaved away the true horror of the story.
+But seriously … what didn’t work for me was, the major plot changes in the second half.
+Not only do I not see the purpose for them, I felt they burned away the true horror of the story.

 If you’re familiar with the original events, you’d know what I mean when I say what truly sickened, what truly horrified, was not all the undead business but what Louis Creed was repeatedly forced to endure.
 Not to get all pedantic here but don’t you agree the most effective horror stories are those you cannot bear to imagine yourself in, no matter the amount of make-belief involved?